 The vision of ORION is to “embed” Open Science and Responsible Research and Innovation (RRI) principles (ethics, gender, governance, open access, public engagement, and science education) in research funding and performing organisations.
 The aim with the project is to achieve institutional, cultural and behavioural change in the organisations’ policies, practices and processes.

 During ORION project’s lifetime, the partners will identify drivers and barriers, interests and values, and in some cases produce “prototypes”, in the form of new citizen science projects, new research strategies and new funding frameworks.
 Last but not least, new training material for researchers who want to open up the way they organise and do research will be developed.
 Methods and materials produced by ORION will be open for anyone to use and available at the project website.

 Do you want to be involved?

 For more information regarding the public survey, please contact Gustav Bohlin, Researcher at VA.
 An executive summary of the main findings is available here.
-The full report will be published shortly.
+The full report is available on the ORION Open Science website.